 The founders of St. Mary's probably would not have guessed that it would be around more than five generations later or that a history about their times would appear on something called an "Internet."
 Then again, given the prayer above, the Twenty-First Century may at some point be viewed as the early days of St. Mary's history.
 That is our prayer today.

 The pews cost a grand total of $148.00, which, of course, was a considerable sum when they were purchased in 1878.
 On April 5, 1878, John Burton, George Holt, Mark Wright and Simon Fetterly drove to Minneapolis for the church pews.
 It took three loads to get them and they were packed, according to church records, in hay for the return trip!

 The original church windows, which are now over the altar and at the rear of the church, were purchased in 1864 at a cost of $189.00.
 The window in the south chancel is in memory of Arthur Chard who served for twenty-five years (1907-1932) as the parish priest.
 The side windows commemorate the Wright, Gallinger, Davies, Orr and Hetherington families.
 At the rear of the church is a window in memory of the Rev. Timothy Wilcoxson, the first priest of the parish.

 The round window over the main door was very carefully selected and is the finest window in the church.
 It was placed there by the Rev. William P. Anna, who served the church during the depths of the depression, 1932-1937.

 This history is a work in progress.
 Additional items of historical interest should be sent to St. Mary's.
-Special thanks go to Jim Cran, a life-long member of the parish, and Ms. Sandy Berglund of the Afton Historical Society Museum, as well as to all the "crew" at the museum, for their assistance in compiling this history.
+Special thanks go to the late Jim Cran, a life-long member of the parish, and Ms. Sandy Berglund of the Afton Historical Society Museum, as well as to all the "crew" at the museum, for their assistance in compiling this history.